-- Enhance your understanding and awareness of autism and how autism can affect children in the Early Years.
+- Extend your understanding of how autism affects children in the Early Years.

-- Highlight potential barriers to learning for autistic children.
+- Develop your skills in identifying barriers to learning for autistic children.

 - Approach autism as a difference rather than as a disorder or impairment.

-- Appreciate how important it is to listen to and learn from the perspectives of autistic children and their parents/carers.
+- Listen to and learn from the perspectives of autistic children and their parents/carers.

-- Reflect on your practice and implement reasonable adjustments to support autistic children.
+- Reflect on their practice and implement reasonable adjustments to support autistic children.